-The terrotory referred to as Chorasmia was centred the fertile lands south and east of the Aral sea and along the Amu Darya (Oxus to the Greeks); that is it's the eastern part of Iranshahr.
+The territory referred to as Chorasmia was centred on the fertile lands south and east of the Aral sea and along the Amu Darya (Oxus to the Greeks); that is it's the eastern part of Eranshahr ("East Iran").
 It straddles modern Uzbekistan, Turkmenistan, northeastern Iran itself and the northwestern part of Afghanistan.
 Not a very precise territory, in other words!
 It's also known as Choresmia, Khorasan, Khwarezm...
 Contrary to Greek expectations of desert, it was a fertile and prosperous region.
-It does not correspond to the present-day Iranian provinces known as Khorasan.
+It does not correspond to the present-day Iranian province known as Khorasan.
 The map on the right is, like this attempt to define Chorasmia, only a very rough approximation.

 Before the Achaemenids